nextcloud-releases/all-in-one/readme.md

 **Please note:** In order to make the built-in backup solution able to back up to the host system, you need to create a volume with the name `nextcloud_aio_backupdir` beforehand:
 ```
-docker volume create --driver local --name nextcloud_aio_backupdir ^
+docker volume create ^
+--driver local ^
+--name nextcloud_aio_backupdir ^
 -o device="/host_mnt/c/your/backup/path" ^
 -o type="none" ^
 -o o="bind"
 ```
-(This Windows example would be equivalent to `C:\your\backup\path` on the Windows host.
-So you need to translate the path that you want to use into the correct format.)
+(The value `/host_mnt/c/your/backup/path` in this example would be equivalent to `C:\your\backup\path` on the Windows host.
+So you need to translate the path that you want to use into the correct format.) ⚠️️ **Attention**: Make sure that the path exists on the host before you create the volume!
+Otherwise everything will bug out!

 </details>